Checklist for deposit

 Decide on how to structure your research data.
 In some cases your data will be composed of different files that belong to one dataset, but in other cases your data might need to be segregated across a number of datasets.
 If you have a very large number of files, the Research Data Support team may be able to arrange a batch import for your data, please contact us.

-Current size limit is 100 GB per file or Item.
-Filesets over 20 GB are too large to be uploaded via a web browser.
-If your files are larger than 20 GB please contact us at email@example.com to arrange a batch import and/or discuss your options.
+Current size limit is 100 GB total per dataset.
+Items with a combined file size over 20 GB are too large to be uploaded via a web browser.
+If you have more than 20 GB of data to share, please contact the Research Data Support team to arrange a batch import and/or discuss your options.

 Step 3 - Prepare your data